 Throughout our series, The Ultimate Guide to Brain Break Activities, there has been one consistent in every post.
 Every time we find a video that is applicable to that particular topic, it comes from YouTube.
 It’s no surprise that most of our video knowledge base from today comes from YouTube.
+Why shouldn’t we also look for YouTube brain breaks?

 As a matter of fact, YouTube is how most people, especially our students in the classroom, are learning things on their own.
 It is turning into not just a source of entertainment, but a well-versed search engine as well.
 When it comes to this particular topic, there really is no other quick outlet like YouTube brain breaks.

-The great thing about YouTube is there is a seemingly infinite number of video and music options for whatever topic you are trying to find.
+The great thing about YouTube is there is a seemingly infinite number of videos and music options for whatever topic you are trying to find.
 YouTube brain breaks are no different.
 By just switching up your keywords a little bit, you find personalized options for exactly what you are looking for in your classroom.

 (This post may contain affiliate links that won’t change your price but will share some commission.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read our disclosure policy for more information.)

-Granted, it is always important to have some type of back-up plan.
+Granted, it is always important to have some type of backup plan.
 Technology fails, the internet goes down, and sometimes our plan to jump on YouTube quickly is no longer an option.

-As a backup, it’s not a bad idea to have something in your toolbox such as Brain Break Bingo or a book like Energizing Brain Breaks + Engaging Teaching Tools (ad).
+As a backup, it’s not a bad idea to have something in your toolboxes such as Brain Break Bingo or a book like Energizing Brain Breaks + Engaging Teaching Tools (ad).
 However, heading a readily available playlist of YouTube brain breaks is certainly a way to stay organized and planned ahead with these short moments of movement in your classroom.

 Using YouTube Brain Breaks in the Classroom